hannahclauson/health-agreements/attack-plan.md

 - Setup Staging Environment (## est 0.5 day)
 x  - make new app on heroku
-    - make sure stage DB is setup
+x    - make sure stage DB is setup
+  - setup Circle CI to:
-  - setup Travis CI to auto push to staging
+    -  auto push to staging
     - should also migrate
     - should also setup notifications for these commands - papertrail / etc
   - setup to auto push to prod?